edubart/nelua-lang/docs/pages/euluna.md

 * Be minimalistic with a small syntax, manual and API, but powerful
 * Be performant by compiling to native code
 * Have syntax and features closer and compatible to Lua as much as possible
-* Optionally staticaly typed with type checking
+* Optionally statically typed with type checking
 * Compile to both Lua or C
-* Work dynamically or statically depending on the backend (Lua or C)
+* Work dynamically or statically depending on the code generator (Lua or C)
 * Generate readable, simple and performant C or Lua code
 * Be a companion to Lua or C
 * Have powerful meta programming capabilities by manipulating the AST